bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-When you use images, I&apos;'d like you to also think about where those images are coming from, who you&apos;'re representing, and what you&apos;'re trying to make out of your page.
-Don&apos;'t constrain yourself to the most common images, right?
-If you do an image search, it&apos;'s really easy to put something like favorite foods, and if you&apos;'re me, pizza will show up, or maybe popcorn.
-But instead, maybe you could include &apos;"favorite foods from&apos;" and fill in someplace that you&apos;'ve traveled recently and you&apos;'d like to show off maybe something from different cultures.
+When you use images, I&apos;d like you to also think about where those images are coming from, who you&apos;re representing, and what you&apos;re trying to make out of your page.
+Don&apos;t constrain yourself to the most common images, right?
+If you do an image search, it&apos;s really easy to put something like favorite foods, and if you&apos;re me, pizza will show up, or maybe popcorn.
+But instead, maybe you could include &apos;"favorite foods from&apos;" and fill in someplace that you&apos;ve traveled recently and you&apos;d like to show off maybe something from different cultures.

-If you&apos;'re doing athletes, you can include athletes in adaptive sports whenever you&apos;'re having pictures of people try to get people of different body types, right?
-It only takes a few seconds to make your pictures more impactful, so there&apos;'s really no reason not to do it anymore.
+If you&apos;re doing athletes, you can include athletes in adaptive sports whenever you&apos;re having pictures of people try to get people of different body types, right?
+It only takes a few seconds to make your pictures more impactful, so there&apos;s really no reason not to do it anymore.

 Plus, using diverse images has the ability to draw more people to your site because everyone likes to see somebody who looks like them or someone that they kind of aspire to be.
 So I would like to encourage you to use images in the most impactful way possible.
-And so I&apos;'m putting into some of the resources, places that I have discovered you can look to try to improve kind of your own outlook.
+And so I&apos;m putting into some of the resources, places that I have discovered you can look to try to improve kind of your own outlook.